Neural Radiance Fields for the Real World: A Survey: Advances for Real-world Challenges

 \subsection{NeRF-in-the-Wild}

-\add{ \Glspl{nerf} were originally formulated under the assumption that scenes remain geometrically, materially, and photometrically static, such that two observations from an identical camera pose yield identical measurements.
+\Glspl{nerf} are originally formulated under the assumption that scenes remain geometrically, materially, and photometrically static, such that two observations from an identical camera pose yield identical measurements.
 Real-world environments rarely satisfy these conditions: illumination changes over time, imaging devices vary in resolution and spectral response, objects move, occlusions appear and disappear, and shadows shift.
-These factors undermine the baseline assumptions of the \gls{nerf} formulation, resulting in rendering artifacts that limit its applicability beyond controlled laboratory conditions. }
+These factors undermine the baseline assumption of the \gls{nerf} formulation, resulting in rendering artifacts and limiting its applicability beyond controlled laboratory conditions.

-\add{ The research area extending \glspl{nerf} to unconstrained settings is often referred to as ``NeRF-in-the-Wild''.
+The research area extending \glspl{nerf} to unconstrained settings is often referred to as ``NeRF-in-the-Wild''.
 Within this domain, several approaches tackle different aspects of real-world variability.
 Photo-tourism~\cite{agarwal2011building} exemplifies the challenge of reconstructing landmarks from unstructured internet photo collections, where even images captured from the same viewpoint on the same day can differ significantly in illumination, shadows, and moving objects.
 To address these issues, NeRF-W~\cite{martin2021nerf} introduces per-image appearance embeddings to model illumination and camera-dependent variations, alongside transient embeddings to capture and suppress dynamic elements such as moving objects and temporary occlusions.
-This decomposition improves rendering consistency and mitigates artifacts such as ghosting and color shifts. }
+This decomposition improves rendering consistency and mitigates artifacts such as ghosting and color shifts.

-\add{ These dynamic elements, commonly referred to as \textit{distractors}, have been further explored in subsequent works.
+These dynamic elements, commonly referred to as \textit{distractors}, have been further explored in subsequent works.
 RobustNeRF~\cite{sabour2023robustnerf} treats them as outliers within the optimization process, using robust loss functions to suppress their impact.
 NeRF \textit{On-the-Go}~\cite{ren2024nerf} predicts per-pixel uncertainty and assumes distractors correspond to high-uncertainty regions, which are progressively filtered out during training.
 IE-NeRF~\cite{WANG25_IENeRF} takes a complementary approach by coupling \gls{nerf} with an inpainting module that generates transient masks to explicitly remove occlusions, thereby refining static scene reconstruction.
-Together, these strategies improve novel-view synthesis by emphasizing stable scene content. }
+Together, these strategies improve novel-view synthesis by emphasizing stable scene content.